gperdrizet/bartleby/README.md

 #### Dependencies: Kepler GPUs (CUDA 11.4)

-Main difference here is that we need to be careful about versioning - some newer versions of things like torch will cause problems for the older card.
-We also need to build bits and bytes from source.
+Main difference here is that we need to be very careful about versioning - some newer versions of things like torch will cause problems for the older card.
+We also need to build bitsandbytes from source correctly so that it plays nice with everything else.

 First, install requierments.txt in the virtual environment created above: